64kramsystem/personal_notes/topics/mysql.md

 - From 8.0.19, `DATETIME`/`TIMESTAMP` allow specifying the TZ on value initialization (e.g. `2020-01-01 10:10:10+05:30`)
 - `TIMESTAMP` converts to UTC when storing, then back; if the time zone setting changes between storage/retrieval, the value will be different
 - `DATETIME` converts the TZ *only* if explicit; it never converts on retrieval

+### Floating point

+WATCH OUT!!:

+- `FLOOR()` returns a `DOUBLE`, so it may not be possible to exactly compare it to an INT!!
+- In joins, it may be impossible to control the data types (for unclear reasons), so float values should not be used at all, even with type casts

 ## ORDER BY